resolutesx/Thunderinex/README.md

-## Thunderinex Help
+# Thunderinex — Help Guide

-### Overview

-**Thunderinex** helps you install **BepInEx** mods from **Thunderstore Mod Manager** to your pirated games.
+Thunderinex is a lightweight utility that simplifies installing **BepInEx** mods from **Thunderstore Mod Manager** to pirated games.
-Its very lightweight and designed for quick usage.
+Designed for fast, straightforward use.

-**Current Version** 1.1
+**Version:** 1.1

 ---

-## Requiremenets
+## Requirements

-- Python 3.6+
+- Python 3.6 or higher

-## Installing Thunderinex

-1. Download the python file and run it, it should install all the libraries on its own

-## Installing BepInEx from Thunderinex

-1. Select **Install BepInEx** from the main menu.
-2. Enter the game name – fuzzy matching will find the closest match.
-3. Select the game’s executable (`.exe`) file.
-4. BepInEx will be copied and installed.

-**Notes:**
-- Before installing or reinstalling, make sure you've installed/removed all desired mods using the Thunderstore Mod Manager.
-- To delete BepInEx, go into the game's directory and delete the BepInEx folder.
-- To reinstall BepInEx, either install it again or use the **Re-install** option under "Recent Games".

-### Using Recent Games

-- Select **View Recent Games** to see recently modded games.
-- You can quickly reinstall BepInEx for these games.

-### Adding Custom Paths

-If your Thunderstore Mod Manager is in a non-standard location:

-1. Go to **Settings**.
-2. Select **Add custom Thunderstore path**.
-3. Enter the path to the DataFolder.

 ---

-### Troubleshooting

-- ⚠️ **BepInEx folder not found**: Make sure you've installed mods with BepInEx for your game using Thunderstore Mod Manager.
-- ⚠️ **Game not found**: Add a custom path in Settings if your Thunderstore installation is in a non-standard location.
-- ⚠️ **Access is denied**: Run the Python file with administrative permissions.
-- ⚠️ **Installation failed**: Make sure the game isn't running before installing mods.
+## Installation

+1. Download the `thunderinex.py` file.
+2. Run the file using Python.
+Required libraries will install automatically.

 ---

+## Installing BepInEx

+1. From the main menu, select **Install BepInEx**.
+2. Enter the game name.
+Fuzzy matching will find the closest match.
+3. Select the game’s executable (`.exe`).
+4. Thunderinex will install BepInEx automatically.

+**Tips:**
+- Ensure mods are installed or removed in Thunderstore Mod Manager *before* installing or reinstalling BepInEx.
+- To remove BepInEx, delete the `BepInEx` folder from the game directory.
+- To reinstall, either install again or use the **Re-install** option under **Recent Games**.

+---

+## Recent Games

+- Select **View Recent Games** to manage previously modded games.
+- Reinstall BepInEx with a single step from this section.

+---

+## Custom Thunderstore Paths

+If Thunderstore Mod Manager is not in its default location:

+1. Open **Settings**.
+2. Choose **Add custom Thunderstore path**.
+3. Enter the full path to the `DataFolder`.

+---

+## Troubleshooting

+- **BepInEx folder not found**
+  Ensure mods were installed using BepInEx via Thunderstore Mod Manager.

+- **Game not found**
+  Add a custom Thunderstore path under Settings.

+- **Access is denied**
+  Run Thunderinex with administrator privileges.

+- **Installation failed**
+  Close the game before attempting installation.

+---

-> *You can modify the code however you want, but please do not claim the entire project as your own.
-Keep the credits section intact.*
+> You may modify this project freely.
+Do not claim the entire project as your own.
+Please keep the credits section intact.